An English Merrymaking a Hundred Years Ago

 An English Merrymaking a Hundred Years Ago is an 1847 genre painting by the British artist William Powell Frith.
 During the early stages of his career Frith was a member of The Clique artistic group.
 He later became known for his panoramic crowd scenes The Derby Day and The Railway Station.

 The work depicts a day of festivities in an English village in the mid-eighteenth century.
 It was one of several paintings that cemented Frith's growing reputation.
-It was exhibited at the Royal Academy's Summer Exhibition of 1847.
+It was exhibited at the Royal Academy's Summer Exhibition of 1847 at the National Gallery.
 An oil sketch for the painting is now in the Victoria and Albert Museum.